CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 We use the handlebars {} to tell the computer _'Hey, what follows is a variable or something else related to email personalization, so treat me differently'._
 But what if you want to use these handlebars for a different purpose.
 This might cause personlization errors.
-To prevent this, you can wrap your text inside literal block.
+To prevent this, you can wrap your text inside literals.
-Text inside a literal block will be ignored by the parser en displayed as it is in the final email.
+Text inside a _literal_ block will be ignored by the parser en displayed as it is in the final email.

 Example:

 ```
 {literal}
   Look, my {} are growing vertically.
-It's a facial miracel!
+It's a facial miracle!
   What {if} I rotate my face 45 deg?
 {/literal}
 ```